 3448 Hagadorn, Okemos

-You are also welcome to call the office at 517/333-3528 to discuss class placement and enrollment, and to obtain other assistance and information.
+You are always welcome to call the office at 517-333-3528 to discuss class placement and enrollment, and to obtain other assistance and information.

 Happendance To Go Team